Preparing for an IVA Annual Review

 If your income has increased

 You may be asked to contribute more – usually 50% of any increase in surplus income – in line with IVA rules.
-This helps repay your debts faster, but your IP will ensure the new payment remains affordable.
+Your IP will ensure the new payment remains affordable.

 There are two routes you can take: